 “For a quart of ale is a dish for a king.”William Shakespeare and Otter Creek Brewing (Middlebury, VT)

-Brad Ring, Publisher of Brew Your Own Magazine, personally invites you to join him on this exclusive and epic beer adventure.
+Brad Ring, Publisher of Brew Your Own Magazine, personally invites you to join him on this epic beer adventure.

 Vermont has the highest number of breweries per capita of any US state.
 It also regularly ranks as the top state for bicycle touring and is a fantastic hiking destination due to its lush Green Mountains.

 We have hit the trifecta for an active beer tour!

 For beer lovers, Vermont has become an international beer destination thanks to being the birthplace of the New England IPA.
 It is also famous for having so many of its sought-after beers available only in state.